Optimization-centric cutting feedback for semiparametric models: Concentration of OCCP

 \end{lemma}

-Lemmas \ref{lem:PAC-Bayes1}-\ref{lem:PAC-Bayes2} give us a measure of control on behavior of the expected integrated loss associated with the OCCP.
-As anticipated, the results differ by the choice of $\alpha$ for the R\'{e}nyi divergence, and are specific to the sequential nature of the OCCP.
+Lemma \ref{lem:PAC-Bayes1} states a PAC-Bayes inequality on the OCCP for $\varphi$.
+Standard PAC-Bayes results only treat joint optimization and KLD, whilst our OCCP treat sequential optimization and other divergences.
+Thus, the regularity conditions and result for OCCP deviate from the usual PAC-Bayes conditions.
+Lemma \ref{lem:PAC-Bayes2} contains a novel variation of the usual PAC-Bayes inequality that leverages sequential nature of the OCCP.
+Lemmas \ref{lem:PAC-Bayes1} and \ref{lem:PAC-Bayes2} are the first to our knowledge to treat Gibbs posteriors that are specified as a sequential optimization problem and built using divergences besides KLD.
+As simulations in Section \ref{sec biased mean} have shown, the choice of divergence has an impact on behavior of the OCCP, which is reflected in nature of the result.
+Lemmas \ref{lem:PAC-Bayes1} and \ref{lem:PAC-Bayes2} also provide a measure of control on behavior of the expected integrated loss associated with the OCCP.
+As anticipated, the results differ by choice of $\alpha$ for the R\'{e}nyi divergence, and are specific to the sequential nature of the OCCP.